I don't get the recognition I deserve - MVP

 "Let's be realistic.
 MMA is still a very young, very new sport, especially in this country, still looked at negatively in some places, like with sponsors, for example.

-"Because of that, we do have to strive to keep developing things, but if I'm honest, I don't do what I do for recognition, I do it because I love it.
+"Because of that, we do have to strive to keep developing things.
+But if I'm honest, I don't do what I do for recognition, I do it because I love it.
 I love my journey, it's in me.
 I'm still happy with where I am.
 My status is slowly growing.

 "It will come, that's how I look at it."